Aristotle, in this excerpt explains the difference between lover and beloved.

 Is it possible to love out of interest and will it last?

-Aristotle answers these questions in this excerpt from theNicomachean Ethics:
+Aristotle correction these questions in this excerpt from theNicomachean Ethics:

 Aristotle, Nicomachean Ethics, Chapter V